-Darin Lee is an Executive Vice President in the Boston, MA office of Compass Lexecon and specializes in the economics of the airline industry, auctions, labor and game theory.
+Dr. Darin Lee is an Executive Vice President with Compass Lexecon based in Boston.
+He specializes in the economics of the airline industry, auctions, labor and game theory.
 Dr. Lee has over 20 years of consulting experience in the airline industry and has also advised or served as an expert witness on behalf of numerous U.S. and foreign airlines on matters such as mergers (including American/US Airways and United/Continental, Alaska/Virgin America), bankruptcy reorganization, alleged anti-competitive behavior, codesharing, antitrust immunity and joint ventures, and business interruption.
 Dr. Lee has also testified in U.S. Federal Court, made presentations before the U.S. Departments of Justice, State and Transportation (as well as several international competition authorities) on matters related to the airline industry.
 Dr. Lee also is also an expert in labor matters in the airline industry and has consulted and/or testified in a broad array of areas such as seniority integration, potential employee job actions, labor productivity and damages arising from alleged contract violations.

 Dr. Lee is a recognized academic researcher and has published numerous articles on airline economics, labor and game theory in leading peer-reviewed journals such as The Journal of Law & Economics, the Journal of Labor Economics, the Journal of Economics & Management Strategy and the Journal of Mathematical Economics.
 Dr. Lee is also editor of Volumes I and II of the book series Advances in Airline Economics, published by Elsevier.
 Dr. Lee has been frequently in The New York Times, and has appeared on National Public Radio.